gitdevdapp/vercel-supabase-web3/docs/profile/README.md

   SELECT COUNT(*) INTO index_count
   FROM pg_indexes
   WHERE tablename = 'profiles'
-  AND indexname LIKE '%avatar%' OR indexname LIKE '%picture%';
+  AND (indexname LIKE '%avatar%' OR indexname LIKE '%picture%');

   RAISE NOTICE '✅ Image field indexes created: % (expected 2)', index_count;
 END $$;

 -- ============================================================================
--- SETUP COMPLETE!
+-- SETUP COMPLETE
 -- ============================================================================

 SELECT